 Another vital area of your export plan where translation should be considered is customer support; after all, the needs of overseas customers are equally as important as those in your domestic market.
 This can become an obstacle if you do not speak the language – providing customers with well translated websites and offering support services in their native language can go a long way in creating a successful export strategy.

-Call +44 (0)1252 730 014 or email email@example.com to get in touch with the STB team to see how their in-house German translators can help you expand your business in Germany.
+Get in touch with the STB team to see how their English to German or German to English translation service can help you expand your business in Germany.